Rainbow-Dreamer/musicpy/README.md

 I've been working on many python libraries in my spare time, including those for statistics, games and music.
 In fact I've been trying to write something for AI but that's only in the early phase.
 Today I wanna introduce to you a library that lets you write music with code: **musicpy**.

-This library allows you to express the note, rhythm, dynamics and other information of a piece of music with a very concise grammar.
+This library allows you to express the note, rhythm, dynamics and other information of a piece of music with a very concise syntax.
 It can generate music through music theory logic and perform advanced music theory operations.
 It can be easily output into midi file format.
+The syntax of musicpy is very concise and flexible, and it makes the codes written in musicpy very readable, and musicpy is fully compatible with python, which means you can write python codes to interact with musicpy.
 Because musicpy is involved with everything in music theory, I recommend using this library with at least some fundamentals of music theory so you can use musicpy more clearly and satisfiedly.
 On the other hand, you should be able to play around with them after having a look at this [wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki) I wrote if you are familiar with music theory.

 Installation：